skip to Main Content

 A NEW OPORTUNITY!

-Previously, the live sessions were only offered as part of a course.
-Starting in 2025, though, we are going to offer them alongside our courses.
-This means that, as long as you are a student with an account with us and have completed our First-Steps course, you can sign up for the live sessions whether or not you are currently enrolled on a course.
-In doing this, we hope it may help people who aren’t currently on a course to stay motivated and in touch with the college and with shamanic journeying, even if they are taking a break from the courses themselves.
+Live Sessions are offered alongside our courses.
+This means that, as long as you meet the entry requirements (see below) you can sign up for the live sessions whether or not you are currently enrolled on a course with us.
+This can help people who aren’t currently on a course to stay motivated and in touch with the college and with shamanic journeying, even if they are taking a break from the courses themselves.

 What the Live Sessions are, and what they aren’t!